FabricMC/fabric-docs/develop/codecs.md

 Since a few vanilla classes already have codecs defined, we can use those as an example.
 Mojang has also provided us with two dynamic ops classes by default, `JsonOps` and `NbtOps`, which tend to cover most use cases.

-Now, let's say we want to serialize a `BlockPos` to json and back.
+Now, let's say we want to serialize a `BlockPos` to JSON and back.
 We can do this using the codec statically stored at `BlockPos.CODEC` with the `Codec#encodeStart` and `Codec#parse` methods, respectively.

 ```java
 BlockPos pos = new BlockPos(1, 2, 3);